edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

   <div class='admonition warning'>
      <p class='admonition-title'>Warning</p>
-     <p>Be careful when storing any potentially important information, including the ip and mac address of your ONVIF camera.</p>
+     <p>Be careful when storing any potentially important information in cleartext on files in your computer.
+This includes information such as your camera IP and MAC addresses.</p>
   </div>

 1. Edit the information to appropriately match the camera.
 The fields `Address`, `MACAddress` and `Port` should match that of the camera: